alps-asd/alps-asd.github.io/manuals/1.0/en/ai-assistant.md

 If you use [Claude Code](https://claude.ai/code), [Skill](#skill-claude-code) is the easiest option.
 For Claude Desktop or other MCP-compatible clients, see [MCP Server](#mcp-server).
 For other LLMs, see [llms.txt](#llmstxt-any-llm).

+> **Note:** Skills are loaded only when needed, using context efficiently.
+Console-based AI agents like Claude Code can run asd commands via Bash, so Skill alone is sufficient.
+GUI clients like Claude Desktop and Cursor require MCP tools since they cannot run Bash.

 ## Skill (Claude Code)

 The recommended method for [Claude Code](https://claude.ai/code) users.
 Skills provide persistent context that guides AI behavior throughout your session.